v1 · Read + Write · No SDK required

 Every member of your organization with their role, email, profile info, last login time, and closer status.
 One row per user.

-Returned fields: id, name, email, role, is_closer, available_to_close, profile_picture_url, badge_photo_url, created_at, last_login_at, status, joined_at, default_org_id.
+Returned fields: id, name, email, role, is_closer, available_to_close, profile_picture_url, badge_photo_url, created_at, last_login_at, membership_status, joined_at, default_org_id.

 GET /api/v1/reporting/knocks

 Every knock pin in your organization — homeowner name, address, lat/lng, status, notes, disposition, follow-up date, the rep who knocked, and links to any lead or appointment that resulted.
-Each row includes actions_taken — a string array of actions the rep took at the door (price_estimate, proposal_given), independent of the disposition.
+Each row includes actionsTaken (camelCase, like every row field on this endpoint) — a string array of actions the rep took at the door (price_estimate, proposal_given), independent of the disposition.
 Empty array when none were recorded.

 Endpoint-specific filters: